mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3814 Psion.md

 those rules, adding a plethora of new talents, powers, options and other considerations.

-The book’s structure is as follows:
+The book's structure is as follows:

 Chapter 1: Defining Psionics
 The basic psionics rules, plus an